Dr. Janet Heukeshoven

 The new series begins with "the Magical French Horn" featuring SMU Music Facutly Tammy Bartz performing the charming first horn concerto by the prolific Joseph Haydn.
 Mozart wrote four very famous horn concertos, which have become the standards of today.
 However, not too many people are very familiar with the two horn concerts by Haydn, which are both masterpieces!
 To continue our Four Seasons saga from last year, Dr. Kyle Black from the Modern and Classical Department will once again recite inspiring sonnets for the Autumn Concerto by Antonio Vivaldi!
 Let the hunting and merry-making begin!
 In this concert, you can also enjoy Mendelssohn's youthful string symphony and the mysterious Summa by contemporary Estonian composer Arvo Part, in honor of his upcoming 80th birthday in 2015.

-From the magical French Horn, we move to "Voices of Spring" in February.
+From the magical French Horn, we move to "Heart Wounds.
+Last Spring." on February 15th (Valentine's Day Weekend!).
 Our first spring concert will feature a returning guest-artist - Professor Maureen Yuen from State of New York, Fredonia.
 Many of you enjoyed her Bach Double concerto with me at Central Luthern Church last year, so let's welcome Professor Yuen back to Winona again for more Bach!
-Professor Yuen will be leading as the soloist in Bach's joyful E major concerto for violin and strings.
-To welcome the season of spring back, we offer two warm Melodies by Grieg, Handel's light-hearted Concerto Grosso in G and Mozart's delightful Divertimento in F - all of these cheerful pieces will certainly bring you enough the warmth and voices of spring!
+Professor Yuen will be leading as the soloist in Bach's immortal E major concerto for solo violin and orchestra.
+In light of St. Valentine's Day on Feb 14, we offer two Elegiac Melodies by Romantic Norwegian composer Edvarg Grieg, Corelli's soulful concerto grosso for two solo violins, solo cello and orchestra, and the break-breaking "Silouans Song" by mystical Estonian Arvo Part.

 Last but not least, the Season Finale Concert will be "A Tribute to Arvo Part".
-The mystical Estonian composer Arvo Part is well loved by many music-lovers around the world for his hallmark of great beauty, meditative quality and simplicity.
-We will present one of his signature pieces Fratres to begin the concert.
+The veteran Estonian composer Arvo Part is well loved by many music-lovers around the world for his hallmark of great beauty, meditative quality and simplicity.
+We will present one of his signature pieces Fratres for strings and percussion to begin the concert.
 Arvo Part's music is also largely influenced by Baroque styles, Soviet and Hungarian composers, so we will also present Rumanian folk dances by Hungarian composer Bela Bartok, in addition to two Baroque masters: Bach and Vivaldi, and their two masterful concertos.
-The featured soloists include guest artist-teacher Dr. Ka Wai Yu, cello faculty from Indiana Wesleyan University and two piano students from SMU: Destiny Dux and Hongdou Ge.
+The featured soloists include guest artist-teacher Dr. Ka Wai Yu, cello faculty from Indiana Wesleyan University and two of our very own piano students from St Mary's University: Destiny Dux and Hongdou Ge.

 We hope you will join us for all these exciting performances, and encourage all who are interested in performing to contact me (firstname.lastname@example.org) for details.
 See you at these wonderful concerts!